quarkiverse/quarkus-grpc-zero/Notes.md

 - port all of the quarkus/integration-tests/grpc-*** tests - missing grpc-external-proto-test only
 - hello-world-kotlin is not testing Kotlin but just the java generation - fixed - DONE
 - fix the runtime module classpath it doesn't include all the required libraries - worked around by disabling only generation from the quarkus-grpc dependency - fixed resolving recursively the dependencies - seems to work - DONE
-- better error handling when something goes wrong?
+- better error handling when something goes wrong - a bit better now in cpp
 - mixing and matching mutiny and grpc-kotlin on the classpath starts to look fragile - should we shade dependencies?
 - test on real world use cases